An amazing transformation has taken place on the dunes below Morocco’s sun-blasted High Atlas mountains.

-The EIB is the European Union’s infrastructure investment arm and its backing of the project, which by some estimates represents up to 60% of its value, reflect hopes in both Morocco and the EU that the power will flow beyond Morocco’s borders.
+The EIB is the European Union’s infrastructure investment arm and its backing of the Ouarzazate Solar Power Station project, which by some estimates represents up to 60% of its value, reflects hopes in both Morocco and the EU that the power will flow beyond Morocco’s borders.

 Meanwhile, across the continent, countries including Ghana, the Democratic Republic of Congo, Rwanda and South Africa are investing in solar power projects that produce cleaner electricity than fossil fuels, increase energy security and will provide reliable sources of light and heat to many for the first time.